kgierach/kgierach.github.io/_posts/2025-06-25-Hybrid-Bayesian-CLV-Estimation.md

 title: "Hybrid Bayesian CLV Estimation"
 mathjax: true
 layout: post
+author: Karl D. Gierach
 ---

 # Introduction

 Customer lifetime value (CLV) is one of the most important — and most elusive — metrics in modern marketing science.
 Businesses rely on it to guide decisions about acquisition spend, retention strategies, and long-term forecasting.
 Yet most CLV models in use today reduce customer behavior to simple point estimates, ignoring the uncertainty, heterogeneity, and behavioral nuance that actually drive retention and value.

-As a data scientist with a background in marketing analytics and Bayesian modeling, I’ve spent the last few months developing a hybrid probabilistic model that captures customer behavior more faithfully.
+As a data scientist with a background in marketing measurement and Bayesian modeling, I’ve spent the last couple of months developing a hybrid probabilistic model that captures customer behavior by leveraging additional data we know about each customer.
 The goal: to estimate CLV not as a static number, but as a distribution that reflects both the likelihood of churn and the variability of spend over time.

 This post outlines the key ideas behind the paper I submitted to an upcoming academic conference, including: